grscheller/pythonic-fp/README.md

 infrastructure.

 - class **SBool:** Python's bool cannot be inherited from, this one can be
-- class **FBool:** Family of boolean of different "flavors" of truth
+- class **FBool:** Family of booleans with different "flavors" of truth

 ______________________________________________________________________